 If you’re a Linux newbie you’re probably wondering what is GRUB?
 GRUB (GRUB2, more specifically) is the bootloader used by most Linux distros.
 Unlike the Windows bootloader that only detects Windows installations, GRUB can detect any OS installation including Windows.
 This makes it ideal for Linux users who generally have more than one OS installed on their PC.
 For many, one of those operating systems is Windows too.
-If Windows isn’t the first entry in GRUB, updating Windows can become a bit more complicated than it already is.
-Fortunately, you can configure GRUB on Ubuntu to your liking.
+If Windows isn’t the first entry in GRUB, updating Windows can become a bit more complicated than Linux.
+Fortunately, you can configure GRUB Customizer on Ubuntu to your liking.

 In case you’re wondering, no, Microsoft hasn’t done something knowingly to make a minority of people who dual boot keep Windows as their first OS.
 It is a possible explanation for the horrendous updating process on Windows though.
 Anyways, when Windows updates, it usually requires your PC to reboot a few times, sometimes several times.
 It’s a painstakingly long process at times and you’re probably not going to stay there to keep an eye.
 When your PC reboots, GRUB, after a wait of 10 seconds, boots up whatever OS is first on the list.
 So when you come back an hour later hoping Windows is done you may find your pretty Linux system waiting for you all booted up instead.
 When you reboot to Windows the update process resumes where it left off.